quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 provide more information.
 Furthermore, it is useful to log closures due to timeouts, which are difficult to reflect using the other options.

+The `connection_closed` event is intended to be logged either when the local endpoint silently discards the connection due to an idle timeout, when a CONNECTION_CLOSE frame is sent (the connection enters the 'closing' state on the sender side), when a CONNECTION_CLOSE frame is received (the connection enters the 'draining' state on the receiver side) or when a Stateless Reset packet is received (the connection is discarded at the receiver side).
+Connectivity-related updates after this point (e.g., exiting a 'closing' or 'draining' state), should be logged using the `connection_state_updated` event instead.

 In QUIC there are two main connection-closing error categories: connection and application errors.
 They have well-defined error codes and semantics.
 Next to these however, there can be internal errors that occur that may or may not get